talorlik/ldap-2fa-on-k8s/application_infra/OPENLDAP_CHANGELOG.md

 All notable changes to the vendored OpenLDAP Helm chart are documented in this file.

+## [5.0.2] - 2026-02-26 — Custom LDIF read-only mount and startup copy

+### Summary

+- **Custom LDIF bootstrap**: When `customLdifFiles` is set, the main container no longer mounts the custom LDIF volume directly on the osixia bootstrap path `/container/service/slapd/assets/config/bootstrap/ldif/custom`.
+That direct mount conflicted with osixia's cleanup of configuration files during startup.
+The volume is now mounted read-only at `/tmp/custom-ldif-files`, and a custom command copies files from there into the bootstrap custom directory before running `exec /container/tool/run`, so startup runs correctly.

+### Templates: `statefulset.yaml`

+- When `customLdifFiles` is set, the main container has a custom `command`: copy `/tmp/custom-ldif-files/*` into `/container/service/slapd/assets/config/bootstrap/ldif/custom/`, then `exec /container/tool/run`.
+- Volume mount for custom LDIF changed from `mountPath: /container/service/slapd/assets/config/bootstrap/ldif/custom` to `mountPath: /tmp/custom-ldif-files` with `readOnly: true` (same volume populated by the copy-custom-ldif init container).

+---

 ## [5.0.1] - 2026-02-26 — Init container image override (busybox from ECR)

 ### Summary